 Where to Go Apple Picking in Northern Virginia

 The best apple picking in Northern Virginia depends on your time and mood.
-Are you looking for orchards in Virginia with extra activities for kids, or a quiet farm that’s all about the picking?
+Are you looking for orchards in Virginia with extra activities for kids or a quiet farm that’s all about the picking?
 If you’re planning a day trip, then a scenic drive and great views might be your priority.
-Whatever your goal, always check the orchard’s web site or Facebook page before you head out to confirm apple-picking hours.
+Whatever your goal, always check the orchard’s web site or Facebook page before you head out to confirm apple-picking hours and current restrictions.

 Crooked Run Orchard, Purcelville VA

 Crooked Run Orchard is a small, family farm that has been in the Brown family for over 250 years.
 Borrow a bucket and walk across the creek to the orchard.
-Crooked Run also has a farm stand selling seasonal produce and hosts other fruit picking in season.
+Crooked Run also has a farm stand selling seasonal produce and hosts other kinds of fruit picking in season.
 The orchard is closed Monday and Tuesday, and pick-your-own hours vary.
-Check the Facebook page for the latest updates before you head out.
+Follow the link to check the latest updates before you head out.